-When one or both members of the couple have serious misgivings about the relationship continuing and whether couple therapy can help, we offer a process called Discernment Counselling (developed at the University of Minnesota by Dr. William Doherty) to help you determine your future.
+When one or both members of the couple have serious misgivings about the relationship continuing and/or whether couple therapy can help, I offer a process called Couple Decisioning, based on Discernment Counselling (developed at the University of Minnesota by Dr. William Doherty) to help you determine your future.

-While we encourage people to get in touch with their feelings, we are careful to neither minimize nor magnify discontent.
+While I encourage people to get in touch with their feelings, I am careful to neither minimize nor magnify discontent.
 Many times, people have a short-term outlook, and powerful feelings will rule the moment.
 When their partner is also acting or reacting in a heated moment, the future of the relationship can seem bleak.

-At no time is it our role to instruct anyone on their moral obligations, shame them to hold to their vows, or uphold the institution of marriage.
-However, we can usually offer hope.
-We assume that people who come to us are looking for ways to remain together, and we urge a long-term view.
+At no time is it my role to instruct anyone on their moral obligations, shame them to hold to their vows, or uphold the institution of marriage.
+However, I can usually offer hope.
+I assume that people who come to me are looking for ways to remain together, and I urge a long-term view.
 There is almost always some progress that can be made.
 Divorce is seldom a balm for unhappiness, and it typically has its own major negative consequences.

 On the other hand, longevity is not always a good measure of a successful relationship.
 Therefore, success in couples therapy should not be defined as preserving a union at any cost.
 When problems remain significant and insurmountable, it is sometimes helpful to explore all options.
 If one or both partners come to a firm conclusion that preserving the relationship is not in their best interest, I believe it is not a therapist’s right to persuade them otherwise (even if that were possible).
 Keeping hold of an ever-reluctant or punishing partner will not make for a happy partnership.
 In those cases, I work toward the best level of communication and accord possible between the partners as they navigate the process of parting.